ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

   - Select VPN Connection and create new VPN connection
   - Slect virtual private  and customer gateway
   - Once VPN is available  - set up vpn on the customer gateway or firewall
+- Private, dedicated conecction which bypasses the Internet and can provide throughput up to 10gbps

 ####  6.3.9. <a name='VPCEndpoint'></a>VPC Endpoint
 - VPC to VPC interconnection.